 To understand more about our API and purchase a subscription, please contact us by submitting this form.

-Where can i find further documentation about the API?
+Q: Where can I find further documentation about the API?

 You can find the technical documentation regarding the API here.
-The documentation on how to reach the API via MS Excel and MS Power BI can be found here.
+The documentation on how to reach the API via Microsoft Excel and Microsoft Power BI can be found here.

 If you want to see some sample reports created using data retrieved via the API, please submit the form below to schedule a deep-dive call.